kmc6/F1/README.md

 <sub>Figure 12 - Box plot showing potential outliers for winning driver age.</sup>

 Figure 13 uses a box plot to show the average driver age by season.
 Clearly, driver age has consistently declined over time and is much lower now than it was in 1950.

+Nb.
+This quick insight was used to iterate model 1 (included driver age outerliers ) into model 2 (where the same model is used but wtih winiing driver age outliers removed).
 ```python
 # EDA for Drivers dataset: key business insight - what is the average driver age (years) by season?